PokerPal/poker-pal-frontend/README.md

 #### Running

-- Use `npm start` to start the application.
+- Use `REACT_APP_BACKEND_URL="http://localhost:5000/" npm run start:dev` to start the application in development mode.
 The web page should open itself, otherwise paste the link given in the output of the command into your favourite browser.
+- See `package.json` for other scripts